 We use art to express our views, ask questions, influence our future.
 Art identified with the creation of meaning breaks the relationship between a work of art and physical material, shifting the emphasis towards the conceptual side.
 As we are guided by the desire to understand the world, various views and ideas through art, we remain thinkers who believe in a life in harmony with nature, one that could be the source of human wisdom, beauty, reflection and inspiration for creative work.
 Yet we are still faced with a great infinite space, which may be daunting.
 From the perspective of our globe, space travel and extraterrestrial exploration continue to seduce our imaginations.
 We keep looking for alternatives, we want new paradises, microcosms, safe havens, areas unspoilt by human interference, often unable to see that there already exist solutions leading to a happy life.
 We experience the surrounding reality, but not always in every dimension.
 This incessant struggle with one’s own creative perception of the world leads to intuitive knowledge of the essence of life, while the signal left by an artist’s work is but a preliminary yet valuable stimulus for further dialogue with the nature around us.
 If there is no “paradise lost” in another universe, perhaps it still exists in the unexplored potential of the organic world?

-The purchase of works for the collection of the Zachęta Lower Silesian Society for the Encouragement of Fine Arts was co-financed by the Minister of Culture, National Heritage and Sport from the Culture Promotion Fund.
+The purchase of works for the collection of the Zachęta Lower Silesian Society for the Encouragement of Fine Arts was co-financed by the Minister of Culture and National Heritage from the Culture Promotion Fund.
 Name of the task: Development of a regional collection of contemporary art in Wrocław in 2021

 The public task called PROMOTION OF THE CULTURE OF WROCŁAW THROUGH THE DEVELOPMENT OF A REGIONAL COLLECTION OF CONTEMPORARY ART IN WROCŁAW IN 2021 is co-financed from the funds received from the Municipality of Wrocław